 As set out above, I'm satisfied Caledonian gave advice and made arrangements.
 The activities it undertook clearly meet the above definitions.
-The arrangements it made brought about the transactions (the transfer out of Mr P's existing pension into the SIPP, the opening of the investment portfolio within the SIPP and the making of investments within it).
+The arrangements it made brought about the transactions (the transfer out of Mr P's existing pension into the SIPP, the opening of the FPI bond within the SIPP and the making of investments within that bond).
 The arrangements had that direct effect.
-And advice was given on the merits of transferring out of Mr P's existing scheme to the SIPP in order to make the investment - Mr P said Caledonian told him he'd be better off transferring to invest his funds.
+And advice was given on the merits of transferring out of Mr P's existing scheme to the SIPP in order to invest in the FPI bond - Mr P said Caledonian told him he'd achieve very large returns if he transferred to invest in the FPI bond.